LBMercado/Contiki-APC-Sensor-Mote/README.md

 Procedure for compiling and running border router to follow.

+You can make use of the mqtt subscriber to make the published data persistent.
+The subscriber will store the published data locally using MongoDB.

 Make sure to update the git repo for contiki to avoid any other issues (cd into contiki and pull the latest release using the command "git pull")